openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 # WIP Autotune Feature

 Autotune is a feature created in late December 2016 and is currently in beta (early testing) mode in the oref0 dev branch.
 You can also see issue [#261](https://github.com/openaps/oref0/issues/261) and [#99](https://github.com/openaps/oref0/issues/99) and pull request [#313](https://github.com/openaps/oref0/pull/313) for background reading.
+Want to pay it forward and help improve autotune?
+You can see [the identified issues that are known to need volunteers to help tackle here](https://github.com/openaps/oref0/projects/1).

 ## The difference between autotune and autosens: